abdulwasay1100/Sentiment_analysis_amazon/README.md

 Machine Learning Training: The project involved training the LSTM model on the historical dataset to learn the patterns and sentiments expressed in the reviews.
 This trained model was then used for future predictions.

-Predictive Analytics: The project's outcome enables predictive analytics, allowing for real-time or batch processing of new Amazon reviews to automatically categorize them as positive or negative, providing valuable insights for product evaluation and improvement.
+Predictive Analytics: The project's outcome enables predictive analytics, allowing for real-time or batch processing of new reviews to automatically categorize them as positive or negative, providing valuable insights for product evaluation and improvement.